-Impact NW contracted with the YWCA of Greater Portland to provide administrative services, grant writing and management, event coordination, occupancy, and other services to the YWCA.
+Impact NW contracted with the YWCA of Greater Portland to provide administrative services, grant writing and management, event coordination, and other services to the YWCA.
 The agreement was for a fixed amount and was payable quarterly.
 Revenue under this agreement is included in other contracts and grants in the accompanying statement of activities.
-Effective June 2021, Impact NW stopped leasing space to the YWCA.
-Total services provided under the contract for the years ended June 30, 2022 and June 30, 2021 were as follows:
+Total services provided under the contract for the years ended June 30, 2023 and June 30, 2022 were as follows:

-2022 2021
+2023 2022

-Occupancy \$ - \$ 28,821

-Senior Services subcontract program costs 43,620 38,500
+Senior Services subcontract program costs \$ 77,879 \$ 43,620

-Other services 7,931 22,728
+Other services 6,745 7,931

-Total services provided \$ 51,551 \$ 90,049
+Total services provided \$ 84,624 \$ 51,551